matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

 Uninstalls the plugins.

-Derived classes should implement this class if the changes made in [install()](/api-reference/Piwik/Plugin#install) should be undone during uninstallation.
+Derived classes should implement this method if the changes made in [install()](/api-reference/Piwik/Plugin#install) need to be undone during uninstallation.

 In most cases, if you have an [install()](/api-reference/Piwik/Plugin#install) method, you should provide an [uninstall()](/api-reference/Piwik/Plugin#uninstall) method.